 I like to use rib eye steaks for this dish because the meat is so soft and flavorful.
 A less expensive sirloin steak will work well too, but the rib eye takes it up a notch.
 I have found the rib eye steaks at Wal Mart and have been very pleased with the price and quality of meat at my local.
 The Asian grocery store sells the rib eye steaks as well, in fact, buy lots of meat and fish and the Asian grocery because I find smaller portions and a better variety of cuts of the meat I need for asian dishes.

 You may be surprised to hear me suggest buying meat at Wal Mart but my experience with beef, chicken and pork has been great.
-High quality and equal to what I find elsewhere and very reasonably priced.
-On the other hand, I do not even walk near the fish at Wal Mart.
+I have found it to be high quality and equal to what I find elsewhere and very reasonably priced.
+On the other hand, I do not even walk near the fish at any Wal Mart.

 Try it and be sure to tell me what you think…

 - Print this

 - 1 lb rib eye steak

 - 4 scallions , mince white portion and cut green portion into 1 inch pieces

 - 1- 1 1/2 T minced fresh ginger

 - 1/2 C soy sauce

 - Marinade for beef: 2 tsp cornstarch and 2 tsp soy sauce